The rise of digital treasury

 Against this backdrop, the adoption of digital technology is a top priority for treasury teams.
 Two-thirds of treasury professionals are planning to increase their investment in digital technology in the coming 12 months, with 62% citing COVID-19 as a driver.
 Meanwhile, with cybercrime levels rising, 53% identified security and controls as prompting greater investment in digital technology.

-Other reasons to invest in digital treasury technology include replacing legacy technology, as mentioned by 51% of treasury professionals.
+Other reasons to invest in treasury software include replacing legacy technology, as mentioned by 51% of treasury professionals.
 This is particularly critical in the current market; as well as preventing treasurers from taking advantage of the newest features and functionalities, outdated systems that lack sufficient security and controls can also open companies up to the risk of cybercrime and fraud.

 Finally, treasurers are also looking beyond the current crisis, with 49% mentioning business growth as a driver for investment.